 How to Become a Reporter in 5 Steps

 Explore a career as a reporter.
 Learn about education requirements, work responsibilities, salary and the job outlook for this career to see if it is the right field for you.
-Schools offering Journalism degrees can also be found in these popular choices.
+Schools offering Digital Marketing degrees can also be found in these popular choices.

 Career Information at a Glance